End-Us3r/End-Us3r/README.md

 👋 Hello, I’m James!
-I'm currently in college striving to earn my Bachelor's in Software Engineering!
+I'm still in college striving to earn my Bachelor's in Software Engineering.
+One day!

-👀 I’m passionate about technology, cybersecurity, and robotics.

-💞️ I love learning about all things I.T.

-📫 You can reach me at my student email, jatk187@wgu.edu

-P.S.
-I haven't used GitHub as much as I should have in the past but that changes this year!
+  Anyway, I like learning about Web Development and AI, interested in learning more about Cybersecurity and Game Development.

+  I would love to gain experience collaborating on projects with others so hit me up if you're looking for the same!
+It's a learning experience, right?

+  Find me on LinkedIn or Codecademy!

 <!---
 End-Us3r/End-Us3r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.